Applications for the Tramlines Trust 2023 are now closed! 2024 Applications will be open in Spring 2024.

 You can donate to the Trust through our Just Giving page below!

-2023 Applications for the Tramlines Trust funding grants closed on Monday 3rd July.
+Applications for Tramlines Trust 2025 funding grants are now open!

 We do not require that you are a registered or existing charity or organisation.
 Individuals and new groups are welcome to apply.

-Please fully read our Funding Application Guidance document before applying to a grant.
+Please fully read our Funding Application Guidance document before applying for a grant.

 The Tramlines Trust provides grants up of (usually) up to £500 for projects, organisations that provide opportunities and activities which sit within our four key pillars: